daostack/arc.js_legacy/docs/Daos.md

 DAOs are extensible beyond the reusable contracts that Arc supplies: You can provide your own implementation of the controller, token, and any global constraints and schemes you want.

+!!! info
-For more information about the architecture of DAOs please refer to the [Arc documentation](https://daostack.github.io/arc/README/#the-structure-of-a-dao).
+    Please refer here for [more information about the architecture of DAOs](https://daostack.github.io/arc/README/#the-structure-of-a-dao).

+!!! info
+    Please refer here for [more information proposals](Proposals).

 ## Creating a new DAO

 When creating a DAO you can configure its name, token, founders and schemes.
 Of each scheme, you configure the parameters, permissions and voting machine.